As an Amazon Associate we earn from qualifying purchases.

 Tinnean has been writing since the 3rd grade, where she was inspired to try her hand at epic poetry.
 Fortunately, that epic poem didn't survive the passage of time; however, her love of writing not only survived but thrived, and in high school she became a member of the magazine staff, where she contributed a number of stories.

 While involved in fandom, she was nominated for both Rerun and Light My Fire Awards.
-Now she concentrates on her original characters and has been published by Nazca Plains, Dreamspinner, JMS Books, and Wilde City, as well as being self-published.
-Recent novels have received honorable mention in the 2013, 2014, 2015, and 2016 Rainbow Awards, and two of the 2014 submissions were finalists.
+Now she concentrates on her original characters and has been published by Nazca Plains, Dreamspinner, JMS Books, Wilde City Press, and Less Than Three Press, as well as being self-published.
+Recent novels have received honorable mention in the 2013, 2014 (two submissions that year were finalists), 2015, 2016, and 2017 Rainbow Awards.

-A New Yorker at heart, she resides in SW Florida with her husband, two computers, and a Surface 3.
+A New Yorker at heart, she now resides in North Carolina with her husband and two computers.